sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

 **allowGroups**

   Restricts login to members of the allowed SAML groups.
+By groups we understand any SAML assertion by which we can determine if a user should be allowed to sign-in or sign-up to a sourcegraph account.
+This SAML assertion attribute needs to return a list of strings.

   When not configured or set to`true`, sign-in will be allowed.
   If the list of allowed groups is empty, sign-in is not allowed.

   The `groupsAttributeName` is an optional parameter that can be used to set a different name for the SAML attribute assertion that contains a list of groups the user belongs to.
-It defaults to "groups" when not provided.
+It defaults to `"groups"` when not provided.

   If combined with `"allowSignup": true` or if `allowSignup` is not set, only members of the allowed groups can create their accounts in Sourcegraph via SAML authentication.
   When set with `"allowSignup": false`, an admin should first create the user account so that the user can login with SAML.